Switch to ADA Accessible Theme

 The effect a DUI has on your driving privilege is determined by the Legislature and enforced by the Colorado Division of Motor Vehicles.
 You can request a hearing with a DMV hearing officer and the arresting officer before restrictions go into effect if you act fast enough and follow the proper procedures.

 After a DUI arrest for a refusal or breath test, you have 7 days from receiving notice to request a hearing.
 If you submit blood, you have 10 days from the date the notice is mailed to you.
-If you do not request a hearing within the allotted time, your driving privilege will be revoked and you waive your opportunity to request a test.
+If you do not request a hearing within the allotted time, your driving privilege will be revoked, and you waive your opportunity to request a test.
 However, you may be able to request a late hearing if you have a valid excuse.
 It is important to contact an experienced attorney right away after being charged with a DUI so that you can assure your rights are protected.
 You can go directly to the DMV’s website to request a hearing or contact us to help ensure you request the hearing in time.

 The Court Process